Know when and how to pick up low-cost advance rail tickets.

 You’d think anytime before your journey date would count as advance, but in fact, most train tickets aren’t put on sale until 10 to 12 weeks in advance of travel.

-Some train companies will put fares on sale much earlier, those these tend to be weekday tickets as weekend ones are those likely to be affected by engineering works, and subsequently announced later.
+Some train companies will put fares on sale much earlier, with the caveat that there could be changes.
+However, these tend to be weekday tickets as weekend ones are those likely to be affected by engineering works, and subsequently announced later.

 To make sure I know as soon as advance tickets are released, I’ll generally put a note in my phone’s calendar to look for the tickets around that 12-week point (if I know that far in advance).